bartlomiejmucha/Square/README.md

 * *uninstall.ps1*

 The first one *parameters.ps1* is included by other two files.
 It contains all prameters and variables required for instlalation and uninstallation.
-There are also two subfolders: *configuration files* with json files that defines installation steps and *modules* with custom powershell modules.
+There are also two subfolders: *configuration files* with json files that defines installation steps and *modules* with custom powershell modules for some custom installation tasks.

+Inside *configuration files* there are official XP0 Single configuration files with some minimal modifications that were required for me (You can use kdiff and compare with original files to find modifications).
+There are also three custom configuration files:
+* *custom-install-solr.json* - it defines tasks required to install solr locally, create cetificate for solr and configure it to work over HTTPS and with custom host name,
+* *custom-xconnect-create-host-cert.json* - it defines tasks required to create certificate for xconnect host,
+* *custom-uninstall.json* - it defines tasks required to uninstall everything from PC.

 To use those instlalation scripts follow below steps: